Menopause is an inescapable reality for women as they age. These natural menopause remedies will help you balance hormones naturally during menopause.

-However, if you should be in need of a definition then here goes….
-Menopause is defined as a period when a woman stops menstruating due to the decrease in ovarian hormone production that happens naturally as women age.
+Menopause is defined as the period when a woman stops menstruating due to the decrease in ovarian hormone production that happens naturally as women age.

-Menopause isn’t just a single stage or sole symptom either, it is defined by a series of ‘stages’.
+Menopause isn’t just a single stage or sole symptom.
+It is defined by a series of ‘stages’.

 You are officially in menopause once you have not had a menstrual period for 12 months or longer.
 Some common symptoms that still exist during this period include hot flashes, night sweats, sleep issues, and difficulty during sex due to vaginal dryness.